AlbertoDMendoza/ArchiMateBestPractices/README.md

 ## 🧠 Modeling Current and Future State

+it is hard to use the same model for AS-IS and TO-BE architectures.
+One represents Facts, such as Current State, Application Inventory, Process Maps, Technology Catalogs, etc. The other is to support or record decisions, such as principles, standards, or future-state architectures.
 **Clearly distinguish between "as-is" and "to-be" architectures.**

 - Use separate folders or views with prefixes (`ASIS_`, `TOBE_`)
 - Tag elements using properties like `state=current` or `state=future`
-- Consider visual differentiation (color, label) to indicate state
+- Consider visual differentiation (color, label) to indicate state.
+-

 ---